 Without this ending, this film likely would’ve cracked my Top 10.
 (The final five minutes of several Spielberg movies end up weakening them from being total masterpieces, including Minority Report above.)
 As it stands, this is a truly unsettling blockbuster, something we almost never get.
 I can’t think of any other mega-budget sci-flick in which the mass deaths are so harrowing.
 Plus, the neat biological twist at the end is far better — and far more believable — than any climactic showdown.
 As it is so eloquently put in another Spielberg movie: “Life finds a way.”

 Like I said above, I’m not a huge Indiana Jones person.
 Raiders Of The Lost Ark made #1 on several of the Spielberg ranking lists, and #2 on others.
 It’s currently at #66 on AFI’s list of the 100 best American movies.
 It was nominated for Best Picture.
 Many claim Raiders Of The Lost Ark is Spielberg’s greatest film, earning a place alongside Star Wars as an iconic adventure story, and I’m not saying it’s not.
 Raiders Of The Lost Ark is a ton of fun, with Harrison Ford stepping into the character’s shoes for the first time like he’d been playing him for years.
-Karen Allen is definitely the best Jones girl, and in terms of iconic scenes, you can’t beat the giant boulder.
+Karen Allen is definitely the best Jones girl, and in terms of terrific set pieces, you can’t beat that giant boulder.
 It’s probably the most iconic scene in any Spielberg movies, and this man knows his iconic moments.

 If you don’t know the behind-the-scenes lore, you might be scratching your head right about now, thinking, “Wait a minute — Steven Spielberg directed Poltergeist?”